Ovy95/Wonde-tech-test/README.md

 /getTeachersWeeklyTimeTable/`TeachersID`
 Once hitting this endpoint wait for the page to load and you will be able to see the completed user Story task.

+## Setup
+Create an Env file using the env.example file as template (APP_DEBUG is optional)